LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W07-D1-Ajax.md

 [TOC]

+## Asynchronous Requests

+In standard *synchronous* code, the browser executes code line-by-line.
+If a call is made to request data, the entire browser tab will "freeze" and become unresponsive.
+This is because the JavaScript engine is busy waiting for the data.

+An *asynchronous* request is *Non-blocking:* When you call `fetch()`, the browser starts the HTTP request in the background and immediately moves on to the next line of code.
+This allows the user to keep interacting with the UI—filling out forms, clicking or scrolling—while the data is being fetched behind the scenes.

-## Introduction to AJAX
+###  AJAX

 *AJAX (Asynchronous JavaScript and XML)* is a web technique used to update parts of a webpage without requiring a full page reload.
 It allows code running in a browser to communicate with a server in the background to perform tasks such as updating a single HTML element, fetching data from a web API, or reading a JSON file located at an HTTP address.
 AJAX enables the creation of fast, dynamic user interfaces that feel more like desktop applications than static documents.

 ### Fetch

 Modern JavaScript uses the *Fetch API* to implement these asynchronous HTTP requests[^1].
 Fetch is a streamlined, Promise-based interface that replaces the older, more complex *XMLHttpRequest (XHR)* object.
 While Fetch is the current standard, you will often hear developers use "XHR" as a legacy nickname for any background data request[^2].

-### Asynchronous Requests

-In standard *synchronous* code, the browser executes code line-by-line.
-If a call is made to request data, the entire browser tab will "freeze" and become unresponsive.
-This is because the JavaScript engine is busy waiting for the data.

-An *asynchronous* request is *Non-blocking:* When you call `fetch()`, the browser starts the HTTP request in the background and immediately moves on to the next line of code.
-This allows the user to keep interacting with the UI—filling out forms, clicking or scrolling—while the data is being fetched behind the scenes.

 ## AJAX Demo